-What Can I Do There?
-One of the highlights of a trip to Puerto Rico is visiting the bioluminescent plankton on beaches in Fajardo and Vieques.
+- What to do: One of the highlights of a trip to Puerto Rico is visiting the bioluminescent plankton on beaches in Fajardo and Vieques.
 Aside from that, pass your days sunbathing on beaches, hiking in the rain-forests, or exploring underwater as part of a snorkeling or diving trip.

 The US Virgin Islands is an unincorporated organized territory the United States in the Caribbean.

 - Weather: The climate is tropical, with consistent temperatures year-round.
 The wet season runs from May until November, with the dry season being December until April.
 Like Puerto Rico, the wet season brings around hurricanes, so be cautious when booking for during this time.

-What Can I Do There?
-Spend your time relaxing on the beach, snorkeling or diving with sea-life, or hike in the Virgin Islands National Park.
+- What to do: Spend your time relaxing on the beach, snorkeling or diving with sea-life, or hike in the Virgin Islands National Park.
 A particularly fun activity is the movie nights on Water Island, which are held every Monday.
 Hang out with locals on the beach and watch a movie: perfection!

 Northern Mariana Islands

 Officially known as the Commonwealth of the Northern Mariana Islands, this string of 14 islands, is a designated territory of the United States.

 - Location: You can find the Northern Mariana Islands in the Micronesia collection of islands in the Pacific Ocean, between Palau, the Philippines and Japan.

-What's the Weather Like?
-The Northern Mariana Islands have a tropical climate, with December - May as the dry season, and July - October the monsoon season.
+- Weather: The Northern Mariana Islands have a tropical climate, with December—May as the dry season, and July—October the monsoon season.
 The largest island in the territory, Saipan, is in the Guinness Book of Records for having the world's most equable temperature, at 80 degrees year-round.